iambrainstorming/coding_blog/src/nostr/web-of-trust.md

 * Therefore Bob gets some trust from me.
 * But not as much as Alice.

 This is called **trust propagation** or **trust transitivity**.
-Researchers have studied it extensively and found that propagated trust can outperform purely global reputation systems in predicting trustworthy users. ([AAAI Publications][2])
+Researchers have studied it extensively and found that propagated trust can outperform purely global reputation systems in predicting trustworthy users.

 In Nostr, Web of Trust is mainly used for: